 by Bob Burg & John David Mann

 While not necessarily a ‘sales’ book per se, The Go-Giver posits that the secret to success in anything, including sales, is giving.
-The authors, who also wrote The Go-Giver Leader, believe that if you shift your focus toward giving and finding solutions for others, your rewards will be success and stronger relationships.
+The authors, who also wrote Go-Givers Sell More, believe that if you shift your focus toward giving and finding solutions for others, your rewards will be success and stronger relationships.
 This parable is rooted in timeless principles that act as a constant reminder throughout – give and you will receive, givers prosper, and givers change the world.
 Great advice for everyone, including salespeople.

 How to Get Your Way in Business and in Life